 - The Columbia Management Learning Center is dedicating a series of blog articles to this important and timely “Navigating the New Tax Regime” topic.

-The net investment income tax is a new, permanent tax that is effective beginning in 2013.
+The net investment income tax is a permanent tax that became effective in 2013.
 The tax will go into the general revenue of the U.S. Treasury, but it was legislated to support the Affordable Care Act of 2010.
 Investors who hold taxable fixed-income securities in taxable accounts, including trust accounts, may be among the most affected by this new tax.